haveno-dex/haveno/docs/CONTRIBUTING.md

 # Contributing to Haveno

 Thanks for wishing to help!
 Here there are some guidelines and information about the development process.
-We suggest you to join the [matrix](https://app.element.io/#/room/#haveno-dev:haveno.network) room `#haveno-dev` (relayed on [IRC/Libera](irc://irc.libera.chat/#haveno-dev)) and have a chat with the devs, so that we can help get you started.
+We suggest you to join the [matrix](https://app.element.io/#/room/#haveno-development:monero.social) room `#haveno-development` (relayed on [IRC/Libera](irc://irc.libera.chat/#haveno-development)) and have a chat with the devs, so that we can help get you started.

 Issues are tracked on GitHub.
 We use [a label system](https://github.com/haveno-dex/haveno/issues/50) and GitHub's [project boards](https://github.com/haveno-dex/haveno/projects) to simplify development.
 Make sure to take a look at those and to follow the priorities suggested.